sy-wada/blue_benchmark_with_transformers/README.md

 ## Preparations
 1. Download the benchmark dataset from https://github.com/ncbi-nlp/BLUE_Benchmark
 1. Set pre-trained models.
 For example, [BioBERT](https://github.com/dmis-lab/biobert), [clinicalBERT](https://github.com/EmilyAlsentzer/clinicalBERT), [SciBERT](https://github.com/allenai/scibert), [BlueBERT](https://github.com/ncbi-nlp/bluebert) and so on.
+1. Try to use our code.
+Examples of the command can be found in [script](./script).

 ## Sentence similarity
 ### MedSTS